List of Mr. Men: Mr. Scatterbrain

-Mr. Scatterbrain is a new Mr. Men created for The Mr. Men Show.
+Mr. Scatterbrain is a new Mr. Man created for The Mr. Men Show.
 He is a magenta Mr. Man with a purple outline.
 He also has a blue bowler hat and a wide collection of random items.
 He is the least intelligent out of the Mr. Men.
 Unlike the other Mr. Men and Little Misses, his tongue is hot pink.
 He also has a lot of animal friends, ranging from penguins to iguanas.
 He always says "Well, why didn't you say so?" (evident that he has short-term memory loss) and "Where's my head?".
 In both the U.S. and UK versions, his voice shifts around from high to low, very much like actor Ed Wynn.
-Little Miss Scatterbrain is his book counterpart.
+He was created as a counterpart to Little Miss Scatterbrain from the books.
 In the French version, he is called Monsieur Tête-en-L'air and, in the Portuguese version, he is called Senhor Distraído.
 He has a New York accent in both versions and is played in the US and UK Versions by Joey D'Auria (credited as Joseph J. Terry).